Apply for OCI Card in the UK. Fast and Easy.

 Application fees and processing time:

 OCI application fees vary based on the age and category of the applicant.
 The fees are subject to change, so it is essential to refer to the official website for the updated fee structure.
-Processing times for OCI applications can vary depending on the volume of applications and other factors.
+Processing times for applications may vary depending on the volume of cases received by the authorities and other factors.

 New OCI application: The fee for a new OCI application is £200.00.
 Fee remains the same for minors, adults and seniors.